AroraShreshth/wasender/src/notes.md

 ### Handling Incoming Webhooks

 To process webhooks, initialize the `Wasender` SDK with your `webhookSecret`.
-Then, use the `wasender.handleWebhookEvent(requestAdapter)` method.
+Then, use the `wasenderapi.handleWebhookEvent(requestAdapter)` method.
 You'll need to create a `WebhookRequestAdapter` based on your server framework.

 **`WebhookRequestAdapter` Interface:**